nodeca/charlatan/README.md

 Charlatan
 =========

-This port of Perl's Data::Faker library, that generates fake data such as names, addresses, and phone numbers.
+This is node.js port of Perl's Data::Faker library, that generates fake data such as names, addresses, and phone numbers.

 See [API Documentation](http://shkuropat.github.com/Charlatan) for more details.